marcinkostecki/requestbin/api.md

 ```

 ## `GET /bin/:binId`
-Returns an array of requests made to a bin.
+Returns an array of requests made to a bin and some bin info.
 Requests follow the mongo document schema outlined below.
 Possible response statuses are outlined below i

 500: internal server error
 ```